Buxton Naval Facility

 https://www.usace.army.mil/Missions/Environmental/Formerly-Used-Defense-Sites/

-Q: What environmental restoration activities has USACE performed at the Buxton Naval Facility FUDS Property
+Expand List item 35706Collapse List item 35706 Q: What environmental restoration activities has USACE performed at the Buxton Naval Facility FUDS Property prior to 2023?

-A: In 1985, USACE removed two buildings (#40 and #19) and appurtenant structures from the former Buxton Naval Facility.
+A: In 1985, USACE removed two buildings (#40 and #19) and associated structures from the former Buxton Naval Facility FUDS property.
 The funding and authority were provided in a 1984 Congressional appropriation that provided specific authority to remove “unsafe or unsightly buildings and debris.”
-The Corps found the two buildings and appurtenant structures to be unsightly, not unsafe.
+USACE found the two buildings and associated structures to be unsightly, not unsafe.
 These appropriations, which granted narrow authority, have long since expired and are no longer available.

 A: When Congress created the FUDS Program in 1986, building demolition and debris removal work was limited to “unsafe” buildings and structures in such a state when transferred out of DOD control.
-When the Navy ceased control of the Buxton Naval Facility in 1982, buildings and structures were safe, and the vast majority of the facility was subsequently and beneficially used by the U.S. Coast Guard.
+When the Navy ceased control of the Buxton Naval Facility in 1982, buildings and structures were safe, and the vast majority of the facility was subsequently and beneficially used by the U.S. Coast Guard (USCG).
 Current unsafe conditions are a result of the remnant Navy infrastructure being exposed by erosion on the beach.
 These conditions did not exist when the property was transferred from Navy control in 1982.
 For these reasons, USACE does not have the authority under the FUDS Program to address these conditions.
-This question has been considered and evaluated by USACE’s highest organizational levels.
+We have relayed this information to The National Park Service, the land manager, so they can pursue an alternative way forward to remove the remnant infrastructure.
+The limited remnant infrastructure that is being removed by the ongoing response action is incidental to accessing and excavating soils underlying the infrastructure within the subdivided areas along the beach and dunes.

 A: The Cape Hatteras National Seashore is currently under the administrative custody, control, and management of the U.S. National Park Service.
 USACE does not have control over access to the beach.
 Questions regarding the beach closure or its management should be directed to the Cape Hatteras National Seashore.